DevWaweru/mikrotik-hotspot-api/README.md

 All payments are recorded, and the admin has a visual representation of the amount earned per month on a graph.
 The admin panel shows active users and all users on the mikrotik router.
 **The admin dashboard can only be viewed by the admin** and is inaccessible by other users.

 Admin is responsible for checking for expired users.
-The process is done automatically after 6 hours is admin is lazy.
+The process is done automatically after 6 hours if admin is lazy.

+Login to the demo site using the following credentials.
+Most features will not work 100% correctly since it is a demo version.
+    username: manager
+    password: mikrotikapi

 ## Technologies used
     - Python 3.6